ansarialireza/ProcessManager/README.md

 3. Build and run the application.
 4. Follow the on-screen instructions to interact with the process manager.

-## Screenshots
-- Add screenshots of your application here if needed.

 ## Technologies Used
 - C#
 - .NET Framework